CALS Asylum Case Research Guide

 - Amnesty International Annual Report

 In addition to the annual report, AI produces other country or topic specific reports.
-The digital library search function is useful.
-The AI USA office web site is well organized and also offers easy access to older annual reports.
-The easiest way is to select a country and then look for links to previous years reports.
+The advanced library search function is the most useful.

 - Inter-American Commission on Human Rights Publications

 This portal provides access to many useful publications such as country reports, annual reports, and topical research reports (such as women, specific prison conditions, indigenous peoples, etc).